dusty-blue/Subject-A/ReadMe.md

 ## Usage
 type the following
 ``` !poll <question> 😃 ☹ 😑```
 the bot will add the emoji as reactions and after a set period will reply with the results.
+If the creator of the poll reacts with ⏹ then the poll is closed.